Unwind & Indulge: Luxury Freycinet Accommodation for A Truly Glam Escape

 Still

-The Danish way is always a good lead to follow, and the brand-new architecturally-designed Still has drawn the best from the Danes, with their sauna and hygge culture.
+The Danish way is always a good lead to follow, and the architecturally designed Still draws inspiration from Scandinavian sauna and hygge culture.
 A stay at this three-bedroom house — perfect for couples, families or small groups of friends — gives you exclusive use of the Nordic sauna and outdoor shower for a little ‘fire and freeze’ boost.
-Meanwhile, attention to every detail has been carried out in designing this pad to ensure you gain access to the ultimate hygge vibe, with rustic timbers, soft rugs and furnishings and a luxurious deep bath nestling you into the serene sights and sounds of Freycinet.
+Attention to detail runs throughout the home, creating an atmosphere of effortless hygge with rustic timbers, soft rugs and furnishings, and a luxurious deep bath that settles you into the serene sights and sounds of Freycinet.

 144 Swanwick Drive, Coles Bay